zmalone/chef-web-docs/Part 2 - Working with Chef Repo/index.md

 ===============================
 Prerequisite Steps
 ------------------
-1. Sign up for a free [Chef Hosted account][chef-hosted] and download the `chef-repo` starter pack.
+1. Sign up for a free [Chef Hosted account][chef-hosted] and download your `knife.rb` and `.pem` files to your `~/Downloads` folder.
+You should have these 3 files:

-    **[Note]** Currently this does not happen.
-Use these alternative instructions and skip over #2:
+        [your_organization_name]-validator.pem
+        [your_username].pem
+        knife.rb

+    For example, if your username was "seth" and you organization was "fluffy":

+        fluffy-validator.pem
+        seth.pem
+        knife.rb

+1. Clone the `chef-repo` into the `Development` folder from github.
+In Terminal:

+        mkdir ~/Development
-            mkdir p ~/Development/ && git clone git@github.com ~/Development/chef-repo
+        git clone git://github.com/opscode/chef-repo ~/Development/chef-repo

-    If you've already signed up for Chef Hosted, make sure you have your starter pack before continuing.
-If you've misplaced it, you can download another one from your [Management Console][management-console].
-(Make sure to check your Downloads folder first)

-1. Move the `chef-repo` folder to a more permanent location.
-Make a new folder in your home directory called "Development" and drag the entire `chef-repo` folder inside "Development".
-Your folder structure should look like this:

-        \_ $HOME
-          \_ Development
-            \_ chef-repo
+1. Create the `.chef` directory and move your private files there:

+        mkdir ~/Development/chef-repo/.chef
+        mv ~/Downloads/*.pem ~/Development/chef-repo/.chef/
+        mv ~/Downloads/knife.rb ~/Development/chef-repo/.chef/

 1. Open up Terminal (see Part 1 if you forget) and "Change Directory" (`cd`) into our `chef-repo`: